KennethNweke/KennethNweke/README.md

 [Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am a Network Engineer with extensive experience in designing, implementing, and managing secure network infrastructures, I am currently pursuing my Masters Degree in Cyber Security at Anglia Ruskin University.